Behind Fox News' Baseless Seth Rich Story: The Untold Tale

 Despite those concerns, Wheeler appeared on the shows of Fox Business host Lou Dobbs and Fox News star Sean Hannity, who devoted significant time to the story that night and in subsequent days.
 In speaking with Wheeler, Hannity said: "If this is true and Seth Rich gave WikiLeaks the DNC e-mails ... this blows the whole Russia collusion narrative completely out of the water."

 A week later, on May 23, Fox retracted the story, saying the reporting process failed to live up to its standards.
-Hannity said he would take a break from talking about Rich's murder out of respect for the family.
+Hannity said he would take a break from talking about Rich's death out of respect for the family.
 And there it has largely stood — until now.

 The fake news story

 In the lawsuit, the private investigator sets out a different version of events.
-Wheeler was a paid Fox News contributor since 2005.
-He alleges the story was orchestrated behind the scenes and from the outset by Butowsky, the Dallas wealth management consultant and also Fox News commentator, who hired him for the Rich family.
+Wheeler, a paid Fox News contributor since 2005, alleges the story was orchestrated behind the scenes and from the outset by Butowsky, who hired him on behalf of the Rich family.

-The following account reflects the verbatim quotes provided from the texts, emails, voicemails, and recorded conversations cited in Wheeler's lawsuit, except as otherwise noted.
+The following account reflects the verbatim quotes provided from the texts, emails, voicemails and recorded conversations cited in Wheeler's lawsuit, except as otherwise noted.

-According to the lawsuit, Trump's press secretary Sean Spicer met at the White House with Wheeler and Butowsky to review the Rich story a month before Fox News ran the piece.
+According to the lawsuit, Trump press secretary Sean Spicer meets at the White House with Wheeler and Butowsky to review the Rich story a month before Fox News ran the piece.

-On May 14, about 36 hours before Fox News' story appeared, Butowsky left a voicemail for Wheeler, saying, "We have the full, uh, attention of the White House on this.
+On May 14, about 36 hours before Fox News' story appears, Butowsky leaves a voicemail for Wheeler, saying, "We have the full, uh, attention of the White House on this.
 And tomorrow, let's close this deal, whatever we've got to do."

-Butowsky also texted Wheeler: "Not to add any more pressure but the president just read the article.
+Butowsky also texts Wheeler: "Not to add any more pressure but the president just read the article.
 He wants the article out immediately.
 It's now all up to you."

-Spicer admits to meeting with the two but denies claims about the president.
+Spicer confirms meeting with the two but denies claims about the president.

-"Ed's been a longtime supporter of the president and asked to meet to catch up," Spicer told NPR on Monday night.
+"Ed's been a longtime supporter of the president and asked to meet to catch up," Spicer tells NPR on Monday night.

 "I didn't know who Rod Wheeler was.
 Once we got into my office, [Butowsky] said, 'I'm sure you recognize Rod Wheeler from Fox News.' "

-Spicer said Butowsky laid out what they had found about the case.
-"It had nothing to do with advancing the president's domestic agenda — and there was no agenda," Spicer says now.
+Spicer says Butowsky laid out what had been found about the case.
+"It had nothing to do with advancing the president's domestic agenda — and there was no agenda," Spicer says.
 "They were just informing me of the [Fox] story."

 Spicer says he is not aware of any contact, direct or not, between Butowsky and Trump.
 And Butowsky now tells NPR he has never shared drafts of the story with Trump or his aides — that he was joking with a friend.

-Instead, Butowsky repeatedly claimed that the meeting was set up to address Wheeler's pleas for help landing a job for the Trump administration.
-Wheeler's attorney, Doug Wigdor, says there is no evidence to support that claim.
+Instead, Butowsky repeatedly claims that the meeting was set up to address Wheeler's pleas for help landing a job for the Trump administration.
+Wheeler's attorney, Wigdor, says there is no evidence to support that claim.

 In the suit, Wheeler alleges that Butowsky was using the White House references to pressure him.

-Wheeler played his own role in furthering the story.
+Wheeler did play his own role in furthering the story.
 But he contends that he regretted it the same day it aired.
-His suit alleges Fox News defamed him by manufacturing two false quotations, attributing them to him and ruining his reputation by blaming him as the deceptive story fell apart.
+His suit alleges Fox News defamed him by manufacturing two false quotations attributed to him and ruining his reputation by blaming him as the deceptive story fell apart.
 Wheeler, an African-American, is also suing the network for racial discrimination, saying he failed to advance as prominently as white counterparts.
 Fox News had no comment on that allegation.

 Who is Ed Butowsky?

-Ed Butowsky is a silver-haired and brash investor who became known for helping newly rich athletes figure out how to manage their money — and avoid getting fleeced.
+Butowsky is a silver-haired brash investor who became known for helping newly rich athletes figure out how to manage their money — and avoid getting fleeced.
 A native New Yorker and son of a former top enforcement officer for the U.S. Securities and Exchange Commission, Butowsky attended the University of Texas in the early 1980s.
 He set up his own company, Chapwood Capital Investment Management in Addison, Texas, outside Dallas, after a long stint at Morgan Stanley.

 Federal records compiled by the election finance database OpenSecrets.org show Butowsky has given money to the campaigns of nine politicians: seven Republicans and two Democrats, including $1,000 to Barack Obama's campaign in January 2008.